 But what exactly is vegan makeup, and how does it differ from other trending words in the all-natural beauty space, such as cruelty-free?

 Is your head spinning yet?
 Don’t stress.
 If going vegan in your makeup collection is something you want to pursue, you can make the switch slowly and in stages without having to sacrifice quality.
-“I have seen no difference between high quality vegan formulas and high-quality conventional makeup brands,” says Flint.
-“In my experience, the most common animal derived ingredients used in cosmetics have vegan alternatives that perform just as well.
-Carnauba or candelilla wax are great swaps for beeswax, and oil from sheep’s wool can be replaced very effectively with shea or cocoa butters, while the beetle-derived colorant carmine can be easily matched with fruit or food dyes.”
+“I have seen no difference between high-quality vegan formulas and high-quality conventional makeup brands,” says Flint.
+“In my experience, the most common animal-derived ingredients used in cosmetics have vegan alternatives that perform just as well.
+Carnauba or candelilla wax are great swaps for the beeswax, and oil from sheep’s wool can be replaced very effectively with shea or cocoa butter, while the beetle-derived colorant carmine can be easily matched with fruit or food dyes.”